[ < Back to tools & cleaning ]

 Hoppe's No. 9 Gun Bore Cleaner

-The original gun bore cleaner, in production since 1903.
-Petroleum-based formula dissolves carbon, powder residue, and lead fouling from rifle and pistol bores.
+Classic gun bore cleaner in production since 1903.
+Solvent blend helps remove carbon, powder residue, lead, and metal fouling from rifle and pistol bores.

 Quick Specs